 Instructions

 - Preheat the oven to 425.
-Line a cookie sheet and baking pan with foil and spray with cooking spray.
+Line a cookie sheet and baking pan with foil, and spray with cooking spray.
+You can also prepare this in the air fryer with my Air Fryer Teriyaki Salmon.
+The link is in the notes.

 - In a bowl, toss the brussels sprouts in 1 teaspoon of the sesame oil.
 Salt and pepper to taste.